 We cut grass at the following sites:

 - public open spaces

 - some schools

 - memorial gardens

-We will cut around obstacles such as trees, road signs, lamp posts etc., by strimming or we may use other approved weed control methods.
+- We will cut around obstacles (trees, road signs, lamp posts etc.), by strimming or other approved weed control methods.

 If you are a St Leger Homes tenant and have an enclosed garden you can enquire about the chargeable garden maintenance scheme they run on their website.
 To visit this, click below